osxmidi/SFZero-X/README.md

 ```

-To make with no Webkit, see the Webkit folder.
+To make with no Webkit, see the Webkit folder for manual config or choose the juce_gui_extra module in the Projucer and set
+ JUCE_WEB_BROWSER to Disabled.

 Some libraries need to be installed